jmadelaine/ts-guardian/README.md

 ### Array types

-To check that every element in an array is of a specific type, use the `isArrayOf` function, and the `orArrayOf` method:
+To check that every element in an array is of a specific type, use the `isArrayOf` function and the `orArrayOf` method:

 ```ts
 import { is, isArrayOf } from 'ts-guardian'

 const isStrArr = isArrayOf('string') // guard for 'string[]'
 const isStrOrNumArr = isArrayOf(is('string').or('number')) // guard for '(string | number)[]'
 const isStrArrOrNumArr = isArrayOf('string').orArrayOf('number') // guard for 'string[] | number[]'
 const isStrArrOrUndefined = is('undefined').orArrayOf('string') // guard for 'string[] | undefined'
 ```